Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ConceptualModel.md

 	depending on context.
 A Data source may optionally be divided into partitions.
 A source is identified in a concentrator using a Source ID.
 Some data sources may have specific purposes, such as the `MeteringTopology` source, which contains the topology of metering devices and physical sensor networks.
+Other data sources with specific purposes includ `Groups` for logical grouping of nodes from other sources, `Jobs` for executable jobs, `Processors` for in-memory processing of data, `Output` for data storage or export, and `Reports` for report generation.

 	Sources may be organized into a tree structure of sources in a concentrator.